stride3d/stride-website/_posts/2020-04-20-xenko-has-been-renamed-to-stride.md

 ## New Stride Logo

 The new Stride logo, designed by [sebl](https://github.com/sebllll) (from [schnellebuntebilder](https://schnellebuntebilder.de/)), was chosen after a process managed by [Eideren](https://github.com/Eideren) consisting of several community votes.
-Thanks to all the other people involved!
+Also, [tebjan](https://twitter.com/tebjan?lang=en) is the one that came up with the name Stride.
+Many thanks to them, as well as to all the other people involved!

 Without further ado, here it is: